quantalogic/qllm/README.md

-# Anthropic Bedrock CLI 🤖
+# Quantalogic LLM CLI qllm 🤖

-Anthropic Bedrock CLI Banner

-Anthropic Bedrock CLI is a powerful command-line interface for interacting with Anthropic's language models through AWS Bedrock.
+qqlm is a powerful command-line interface for interacting with Anthropic's language models through AWS Bedrock.
 Seamlessly integrate advanced AI capabilities into your workflow with simple commands.

 ## 🚀 Key Features